 - Sharing toothbrushes, razors, or hair and nail clippers

-- Breast feeders with cracked and bleeding nipples could pose a risk of blood to blood contact while breastfeeding if their baby has small tears or scratches in or around their mouths
+- Breast feeding with cracked and bleeding nipples could pose a risk of blood to blood contact while breastfeeding if your baby has small tears or scratches in or around their mouths

-- Mother to baby during childbirth, however administration of the hepatitis B vaccine within 12 hours of birth can significantly reduce the risk of transmission
+- Parent to baby during childbirth, however administration of the hepatitis B vaccine within 12 hours of birth can significantly reduce the risk of transmission to the baby

 Signs and Symptoms